Brand Voice: From Personality to Point of View

 Return to your mission

-Mission also helps guide your voice.
-A brand advocating for slow living might choose grounded, invitating language.
-A brand pushing for systemic change might lean into sharper, bolder language.
+Your mission also helps guide your voice.
+A brand advocating for slow living might choose grounded, inviting language that doesn't rush the reader.
+A brand pushing for systemic change might lean into sharper, more direct language with a clear sense of urgency.
+If your mission has a direction, your voice should carry that same momentum.

 Imagine your brand as a person